Genetically modified (GM) and engineered (GE) food

-This is a controversial area which every Christian should think about very carefully.
-In the end we all have to make up our own minds about GM – but there are reasons to be wary.
+This is a controversial as well as complex area which Christians should nevertheless think about very carefully.
+In the end we all have to make up our own minds about GM and GE – but there are reasons to be wary.

 We may wonder whether this is an example of humans ‘playing God’.

-Proponents of GM say we’ve being doing that for centuries through selective breeding.
-However, rather than just choosing a variety you prefer and breeding it, GM directly tampers with the DNA chains in the cell nucleus, and transplants them to an entirely new species group where the same genes have never been present.
+Proponents of GM and/or GE say we’ve being doing these things for centuries through selective breeding.
+However, rather than just choosing a variety you prefer and breeding it, GM tampers with the DNA chains in the cell nucleus, by transplanting genes from one organism where they are present and have a desired function, into a different species where the same genes have never been present.
+Meaning they didn’t possess the desired characteristics before, but will benefit from them after modification.

 DNA is the molecule containing an organism’s genes.
 Genes transplanted in the manner just described are called ‘transgenic genes’.
 Gene flow between remote species would rarely if ever occur in nature, but now humans can and do cause this to happen.